 We recommend instantiating the SDK once as a singleton and reusing it throughout your application.

 Use the code snippet below and plug in your API key.
-The API key is available on your Organization Settings page, on the APIs tab.
+The API key is available on your Organization settings page, on the APIs tab.
 The API key is of type sdk

 .
 For more information, see Understanding API Keys.